-- 5.1 Without prejudice to the generality of the provisions of the Student Code of Conduct, the following conduct by students will constitute a disciplinary offence: - 5.1.1 Repeated failure to conform to scheduled instruction, practical work, examination, clinical assignments and/or coercing other students to act likewise. - 5.1.2 Any form of intimidation, insult, abusive language, assault, molestation or harassment of students, staff, faculty, patients or other clients, within or outside the University. - 5.1.3 Any form of unauthorized picketing, rallies, demonstrations or organized obstructions of any student / University / University Hospital function in any manner whatsoever. - 5.1.4 Any attempt to conceive, design or affect any plan of whatever nature whose object or consequence is to disrupt academic programmes of the University or its operations. - 5.1.5 Malicious acts, theft, wilful damage or misuse of University's or any third party's property. - 5.1.6 Students residing or availing the hostel and its facilities shall comply with all the hostel rules and will conduct themselves in a manner that respects the rights of other resident students, faculty and staff of the University. - 5.1.7 Unauthorized housing of persons in the hostel or other buildings at the University. - 5.1.8 Raising funds, accepting donations or engaging in similar activities for and on behalf of the University without a prior written approval of the University.
+- 5.1 Without prejudice to the generality of the provisions of the Student Code of Conduct, the following conduct by students will constitute a disciplinary offence: - 5.1.1 Repeated failure to conform to scheduled instruction, practical work, examination, clinical assignments and/or coercing other students to act likewise. - 5.1.2 Any form of intimidation, insult, abusive language, assault, molestation or harassment of students, staff, faculty, patients or other clients, within or outside the University. - 5.1.3 Any form of unauthorized picketing, rallies, demonstrations or organized obstructions of any student / University / University Hospital function in any manner whatsoever. - 5.1.4 Any attempt to conceive, design or affect any plan of whatever nature whose object or consequence is to disrupt academic programmes of the University or its operations. - 5.1.5 Malicious acts, theft, wilful damage or misuse of University's or any third party's property. - 5.1.6 Students residing or availing the hostel and its facilities shall comply with all the hostel rules and will conduct themselves in a manner that respects the rights of other resident students, faculty and staff of the University. - 5.1.7 Unauthorized housing of persons in the hostel or other buildings at the University. - 5.1.8 Raising funds, accepting donations or engaging in similar activities for and on behalf of the University without a prior written approval of the University. - 5.1.9 Smoking, eating, drinking where prohibited in settings of the University. - 5.1.10 Procurement, possession, use, sale or display of any weapon, including firearms or any other contraband item on campus or at any University-related event.

-- 5.1.9 Smoking, eating, drinking where prohibited in settings of the University. - 5.1.10 Cheating, plagiarising and or use of other unfair means in examinations or any other academic setting. - 5.1.11 Procurement, possession, use, sale or display of any weapon, including firearms or any other contraband item on campus or at any University-related event. - 5.1.12 Procurement, possession, use, sale and consumption of banned drugs, alcohol or other contraband items on campus or at University related events. - 5.1.13 Attendance on campus or at University-related events in an intoxicated state or under the influence of banned substances. - 5.1.14 Any act of violence causing injury or damage to any person or property at the University. - 5.1.15 Providing wrong information, giving false and / or fabricated evidence, deliberately concealing material facts or information to the University in any proceedings and inquiries carried out at any forum by the University. - 5.1.16 Committing or involvement in any act of deceit, fraud, forgery with the University, students, staff or faculty. - 5.1.17 Abuse, unauthorized or fraudulent use of University computers, network systems or computer files. - 5.1.18 Failure to comply with or any act in violation of, contravention of or disregard for published University policies, regulations or failure to comply with the direction of University officials acting in performance of their duties. - 5.1.19 Any act prohibited and/ or not permitted under any law of the country where the University is located. - 5.1.20 Assisting, supporting, facilitating, encouraging, and provoking any of the offences referred in clauses 5.1.1 to 5.1.19 above.
+- 5.1.11 Procurement, possession, use, sale and consumption of banned drugs, alcohol or other contraband items on campus or at University related events. - 5.1.12 Attendance on campus or at University-related events in an intoxicated state or under the influence of banned substances. - 5.1.13 Any act of violence causing injury or damage to any person or property at the University. - 5.1.14 Providing wrong information, giving false and / or fabricated evidence, deliberately concealing material facts or information to the University in any proceedings and inquiries carried out at any forum by the University. - 5.1.15 Committing or involvement in any act of deceit, fraud, forgery with the University, students, staff or faculty. - 5.1.16 Abuse, unauthorized or fraudulent use of University computers, network systems or computer files. - 5.1.17 Failure to comply with or any act in violation of, contravention of or disregard for published University policies, regulations or failure to comply with the direction of University officials acting in performance of their duties. - 5.1.18 Any act prohibited and/ or not permitted under any law of the country where the University is located. - 5.1.19 Assisting, supporting, facilitating, encouraging, and provoking any of the offences referred in clauses 5.1.1 to 5.1.18 above.